 "It's time for some team building.
 See, this recipe is like a trust-fall.
 But instead of falling you'll be cooking.
 And instead of trusting me to catch you, you'll have to trust me to rock your face with slow-cooked chickeny deliciousness."

-- Used in The Simpsons episode "You Only Move Twice", where Homer works for a goofy, friendly Bond villain, Hank Scorpio:
+- In the episode "You Only Move Twice", where Homer works for a goofy, friendly Bond villain, Hank Scorpio, he is subject to the trust-fall exercise:

 Scorpio: The key to motivation is trust.
 Let me show you what I mean.
 I want you to close your eyes and fall backwards, and I'll catch you.
 That's gonna show you what trust is all about.
 Ready?